 Admin CLI#

-Package Manager is administered through a command-line interface (CLI).
-Administrators can use the CLI to create repositories and sources, add local packages to sources, and setup sync schedules for CRAN, PyPI, and Bioconductor sources.
+Posit Package Manager is administered through a command-line interface (CLI).
+Administrators can use the CLI to create and configure repositories, sources, and packages.

 The CLI can be used locally or remotely.
 Locally, this CLI authenticates through a domain socket.
 Remotely, the CLI authenticates through an API token and HTTP(S) requests.
 Some commands may be unavailable remotely.